djordjejankovic10/community-bloom-portal/mobile-post-creation-user-stories.md

   - For many comments, show "View all comments" button initially with limited preview
   - Infinite scroll for loading older comments with loading indicator
   - Reply threads show proper indentation to visualize conversation hierarchy
+    - Show only 3 immediate replies by default for each comment
+    - Display a "Show replies" button below the third reply when more replies exist
+    - Button shows count of remaining replies (e.g., "Show 5 more replies")
+    - Loading indicator appears when fetching additional replies
+    - Once expanded, all replies in that thread remain visible
   - Empty state when post has no comments with appropriate message
   - Proper handling of media attachments in comments (images, videos, files)
   - Long-press on comment shows options menu (react, reply, copy text, report)